nasa/HyperCP/README.md

 Clone this repository (branch: "master") to a convenient directory on your computer:

 ```
-prompt$ git clone --depth 1 https://github.com/nasa/HyperInSPACE.git /path/to/convenient/directory
+prompt$ git clone --depth 1 https://github.com/nasa/HyperCP.git /path/to/convenient/directory
 ```

 or, if you are unfamiliar with git, simply download and unzip by clicking ```Code >> Download ZIP```  - we encourage you to use git though (see why below).
+A link to bundled executable versions of HyperCP for Windows, MacOS, and Linux will be added soon.

 ### 2. Get the HyperCP environment